go to [page 2] |

 There is some

 detail in the basic cockpit with a tub and seat.
-It is very small and not
+It is very small and

 much can be seen later on.
 Panels are engraved but a bit rough.
-With some
+With

 work a nice little model can be made.
-Putty is required at the joints and
+Putty is required at the joints

 especially at the wing roots.
-I strengthened the wing-fuselage joint with
+I strengthened the wing-fuselage joint

 some small metal pins with holes drilled in the appropriate locations.

-Final colour used was an overall grey coat of light grey using Humbrol 128.
-It was decided to put a cover on the intake to added some colour and to mask the very rough model intake.
-It was found later that the cockpit glass had a step at the windshield.
+The MiG-9 got as all other models a grey base coat.
+It was discovered that there is some plastic shrinkage ("irregularities") op the upper wings and the fuselage spine needs some extra sanding.
+Final colour used was an airbrushed overall grey coat of light grey using Humbrol 128 enamel.
+It was decided to put a cover on the intake to add some colour and to mask the very rough model intake.
+It was found later that the cockpit glass had a step at the wind shield.
 A small thin piece of card to have a smoother step.

-Unfortunately to prevent tail sitting,
+to prevent tail sitting,

 a very thin metal wire was required below the exhaust area.